cjmcdonald42/DiningHallTracker/README.md

 *Charles J McDonald, Academic Technology Specialist cjmcdonald@mxschool.edu*

 ## History
-Maturity: Alpha.
-This project is being developed and designed simultaneously.
+Maturity: Beta v0.1
+This is now a live proof-of-concept that we can share with Team 2021.

 ## License
 [GNU General Public License v3.0](/COPYING.txt)